gitlabhq/omnibus-gitlab/doc/settings/database.md

 - your database nodes are part of GitLab Geo configuration.
 - you have specifically opted out using the `/etc/gitlab/disable-postgresql-upgrade` file outlined above.

 Users can manually upgrade using `gitlab-ctl pg-upgrade`.
+To upgrade PostgreSQL on installs with HA or Geo, see [Packaged PostgreSQL deployed in an HA/Geo Cluster](Packaged PostgreSQL deployed in an HA/Geo Cluster).

 #### GitLab 12.8 and later